awslabs/graphstorm/docs/source/cli/model-training-inference/output.rst

 string node IDs.
 The final output will be in parquet format by default.
-And the node embedding files, i.e.,``embed-*.pt`` files, and node ID files, i.e.,``embed_nids-*.pt`` files, will be removed.** Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`
+And the node embedding files, i.e.,``embed-*.pt`` files, and node ID files, i.e.,``embed_nids-*.pt`` files, will be removed.** Details can be found in :ref:`GraphStorm Output Node ID Remapping<gs-output-remapping>`

 .. _gs-out-predictions: